-- Students introduce a topic clearly, providing a general observation and focus, and develop the topic with facts, definitions, concrete details, quotations, or other information. - Students provide a concluding statement or section related to the information or explanation presented. - Students group related information logically and use formatting (such as headings), illustrations, and multimedia when useful. - Students link ideas within and across categories of information using words, phrases, and clauses (such as in contrast or especially). - Students use precise language and subject-specific vocabulary.
+- Students introduce a topic clearly, providing a general observation and focus, and develop the topic with facts, definitions, concrete details, quotations, or other information. - Students provide a concluding statement or section related to the information or explanation presented. - Students group related information logically. - Students link ideas within and across categories of information using words, phrases, and clauses such as in contrast or especially. - Students use precise language and subject-specific vocabulary.